 Back to trends and fads in the food blogosphere.
 I have seen overnight oats all over the place for months now.
 Normally, I’d steer clear, because, again, I’m not a trendy person.
-However, I need quick breakfasts because I don’t eat breakfast anywhere near as often as I should, and I’m sick of cold cereal, toast or smoothies, when I do.
+However, I need quick breakfasts because I don’t eat breakfast anywhere near as often as I should, and I’m sick of cold cereal, toast or smoothies (my freezer is jammed with smoothie packs), when I do.

 After seeing Barbara’s (of Barbara Bakes) overnight oatmeal with berries, I decided I really needed to give this a shot.
 I also decided to blog it because I didn’t bake or cook anything for the KA Stand Mixer winner announcement.
 I don’t like putting up posts without something tasty and visual in them.

 This is a food blog..well, food/story journal, you know.